Resources for Community Program Partners

 Upcoming Deadlines:

-The Pennsylvania Historical and Museum Commission (PHMC) is the official history agency of the Commonwealth of Pennsylvania.
+• The Pennsylvania Historical & Museum Commission (PHMC) is the official history agency of the Commonwealth of Pennsylvania.
 (PHMC) administers multiple funding programs.
 Grant programs are available to nonprofit organizations and local governments.
 Applications Due March 3.

 • Philadelphia Funder Collaborative for the Semiquincentennial.
 The Philadelphia Funder Collaborative for the Semiquincentennial exists to support Philadelphia-area programs celebrating the 250th anniversary of the founding of the United States.
 Philadelphia has long enjoyed pride of place for the observation of major national milestones.
 The Centennial of 1876 was a massive success, attracting more than 10 million visitors to Philadelphia.
 We hope to build on that proud legacy by providing financial support to eligible nonprofits that are planning and hosting programs related to the 2026 commemorations.
+At this time, the Funder Collaborative is not accepting new Letters of Inquiry.
 Rolling applications

 • William J. Pomeroy Foundation- Historical Marker Grant Programs.
 If you have an idea for a marker but the PHMC marker program is not for you, the Pomeroy Foundation has several other options, including National Register sites.